PrasadiSewwandi/AdvancedWebAssignment/README.md

 This is a LMS system for students and lectures
+There are three user rolls
+Admin
+Students
+Lecturers
 Users have to login to the system by giving their user name and pasword and they can sarch for details of a particular lecturer or a student.